 The corrugated-iron house age was prevalent between 1880 and 1925.
 However, in 1915, a devastating fire broke out in Reykjavík’s centre.
 Twelve houses in Austurstræti, Pósthússtræti and Hafnarstræti burnt to the ground, and two men died.
 This horrendous fire understandably shocked people to their core, and it ended with a new building regulation, confirmed a couple of months later:

 “From now on, it will not be allowed to build houses in Reykjavík from other materials than stone, concrete or other materials which are not more unreliable in the opinion of the building committee and the town council.
 Exceptions are made for houses built further than 3.15 metres away from the plot boundary and at least 2 metres away from the street’s edge.
-In such places, it is permitted to build houses clad with corrugated iron, with a floor area no larger than 75 m2.
+It is permitted to build houses clad with corrugated iron in such places, with a floor area no larger than 75 m2.
 They cannot be taller than two storeys with apartments no higher than two floors above the basement.”

 The Concrete era begins